foreachidea/Cubinets/README.md

 ## 🥥 In a nutshell

 Cubinets is a FreeCAD Workbench for furniture makers, developed to simplify and accelerate design process.
-Visualise Cabinet Assemblies in minutes using Parametric Templates and Generate Cut Lists instantly.
+Visualize Cabinet Assemblies in minutes using Parametric Templates and Generate Cut Lists instantly.

 [![demo](https://img.shields.io/badge/version-v0.1.0--demo-green)](https://github.com/foreachidea/Cubinets/releases/latest)